M4RcB4/cypress-demo/README.md

 "check-all": "npm run typecheck && npm run lint && npm run format:check",
 # fix-all is the command to fix the code for errors
 "fix-all": "npm run lint:fix && npm run format",
+# security:audit is the command to audit dependencies for vulnerabilities
+"security:audit": "npm audit --audit-level=moderate",
+# security:outdated is the command to check for outdated dependencies
+"security:outdated": "npm outdated",
+# security:check is the command to run all security checks
+"security:check": "npm audit --audit-level=moderate && npm outdated",
+# verify:install is the command to verify package-lock.json consistency
+"verify:install": "npm ci --dry-run",
+# verify:clean is the command to verify clean install works
+"verify:clean": "rm -rf node_modules package-lock.json && npm install",
 # test is the command to run the tests
 "test": "echo \"Error: no test specified\" && exit 1"
 ```